AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 **AngularJS** as well.

-For those who have not used **ng-messages**, this is an **AngularJS 1.x** directive that makes the management of multiple input field validation messages a breeze by ensuring that at a maximum of one message is shown at any time.
+For those who have not used **ng-messages**, this is an **AngularJS 1.x** directive that makes the management of multiple input field validation messages a breeze by ensuring that a maximum of one message is shown at any time.

-So why don't we build a component that we can wrap any input in like this:
+So why don't we build a component that we can wrap any input in, like this:
 {% highlight html %}
 <extended-input>
   <input class="i_am_just_a_normal_input_bound_to_something">